Algebras and varieties: Appendix: Order resolutions

+One of the main tools for proving the statements in Theorem 1.1 is based on the algorithmically constructed projective resolutions in \cite{GS}, which we recall in this appendix under the name of \emph{order resolutions}.
 In \cite{AG} and \cite{GS} two methods for creating projective resolutions of modules were presented.
 Although seemingly different, they turn out to be the same resolution.
 We adopt the approach found in \cite{GS} which employs \grb bases.
 We call these resolutions \emph{order resolutions} since they are dependent on the chosen admissible order on the paths in $Q$.
 We note that if $\Lambda$ is not monomial then the order resolution of a finitely generated $\Lambda$-module is not necessarily minimal.
 We will see however, that for a monomial algebra, the order resolution is the minimal projective resolution.

 We fix a quiver $Q$, an admissible order $\succ$ on $\cB$, a tip-reduced subset $\cT$ of $\cB$, and a vertex $v\in Q_0$.
 Let $\Lambda$ and $\Lambda'$ be two algebras in $\cV_{\cT}$.
 The goal of this section is to compare the order resolutions of the simple $\Lambda$-module $S_v$ to the order resolution of the simple $\Lambda'$-module $S'_v$, where $S_v$ and $S'_v$ are the one dimensional simple modules at $v$.
 For this we compare the order resolutions where $\Lambda'=\Lambda'_{Mon}=\Lambda_{Mon}$ with the last equality due to the assumption that both algebras are in $\cV_{\cT}$.